rossjturner/feedback-energetics/README.md

   3.46, # temperature; 1e7 * Kelvin
 ]
 ```
+The properties of multiple clusters can be provided as a list of lists.

 The data files can be read and output as a dictionary using the following function (for the mock cluster 'A'):